Azure/terraform/quickstart/201-azfw-with-secure-hub/README.md

-# Deploy Azure Firewall and a Firewall Policy

-This template deploys an Azure Firewall and a Firewall Policy to a Secure Hub.
-The Firewall Policy is associated with the Firewall policy.
+# Deploy Azure Firewall and a Firewall Policy to a Secure Hub

 ## Resources

 | Terraform Resource Type | Description |
 | - | - |